 - Dice 1 red onion.
 Mince 2 cloves garlic.
 Peel and finely mince 1 ½ tablespoons fresh ginger.

 - In a large saucepan or pot, heat 3 tablespoons of olive oil over medium heat and cook the onion until translucent, about 5 minutes.

 - Add the garlic, ginger, 2 tablespoons paprika, 1 teaspoon turmeric, and ½ teaspoon ground cardamom.
 Cook for about 3 minutes until fragrant.
-Stir in the tomatoes and cook for another minute.
+Stir in the tomatoes with their juices and cook for another minute.

 - Add 2 cups red lentils and 5 cups water.
 Cover and bring to a boil.
 Once boiling, reduce to a simmer.
-Cook until the lentils are fully puréed, stirring occasionally, about 25 minutes.
-Add 1 teaspoon kosher salt and ½ teaspoon ground black pepper to taste.
-If you enjoy spice, add several pinches of cayenne for some heat.
+Cook until the lentils are fully pureed, stirring occasionally, about 25 minutes.
+Add 1 teaspoon kosher salt and ½ teaspoon black pepper to taste.
+For additional heat, add several pinches of cayenne.